FlyGlas/WMRP/README.md

-# Arduino Code for WMRP-Solder Station
+# Hardware and Arduino Code for DIY WMRP-Solder Station
 Code is still under construction.
 The BOM in the layout folder includes only the parts on the PCB.